-We aim to prevent modern slavery or human trafficking in our business right at the start of our recruitment processes.
-We use the BT processes, which include a recruitment policy which aligns with the principles in The Way We Work.
-We don't charge fees to people joining BT.
-We wouldn't expect our external agents to either - but this year BT will update its recruitment policy and agency contracts to make it expressly clear.
+BT aims to prevent modern slavery or human trafficking in its business right at the start of its recruitment processes, which includes a recruitment policy which aligns with the principles in 'The Way We Work'.
+BT doesn't charge fees to people joining BT and it wouldn't expect its external agents to either - but this year BT will update its recruitment policy and agency contracts to make it expressly clear.

-Once people join us, they're expected to live up to the principles in The Way We Work.
-We give our people plenty of support, education and training.
-But if they don't behave ethically at work we would consider taking disciplinary action against them, which ultimately could lead to dismissal.
+Once people join BT, they're expected to live up to the principles in 'The Way We Work'.
+BT gives its people plenty of support, education and training.
+But if they don't behave ethically at work it would consider taking disciplinary action against them, which ultimately could lead to dismissal.